Static type checking

 f will fail a mypy check, before you run or deploy any code.

 Your tests cannot test every possible branch, every line of code.
 MyPy can (though it doesn’t by default, due to gradual typing).
 You may have code that runs rarely, that requires remote resources, that is slow, etc. All those can be checked by MyPy.
 It also keeps you (too?) truthful in your types.

 - They can be inline as annotations.
 Best for Python 3 code, usually.

 - They can be in special “type comments”.
-Required mostly for Python 2 code, and still requires the proper imports.
+Originally designed for Python 2 code, and still requires the proper imports.

 - They can be in a separate file with the same name but with a